Securing Corporate Loans: An Information Guide for Reno

 Remember the cost of interest

-State laws are set to prevent illegally high interest rates on a business loan.
+State laws are set to prevent illegally high interest rates.
 With that in mind, it is usually possible to charge up to 10 percent per year without violating the state usury law.
 However, states vary in their laws, so different rules would apply to different lenders.
 Be sure to fully understand the laws of your state and what terms the lender has to offer.

 Begin with a shoestring budget